Brazil administers 26,000 expired COVID-19 shots -Folha de S.Paulo

-BRASILIA, July 2 (Reuters) - At least 26,000 out-of-date AstraZeneca (AZN.L) COVID-19 vaccine shots have been administered in Brazil, newspaper Folha de S.Paulo reported on Friday, citing Health Ministry data.
+BRASILIA (Reuters) - At least 26,000 out-of-date AstraZeneca COVID-19 vaccine shots have been administered in Brazil, newspaper Folha de S.Paulo reported on Friday, citing Health Ministry data.

 Expired vaccine doses can be less effective.
 In Africa, a number of countries have found themselves with batches that have passed their shelf life sparking a debate over extending expiry dates.
 Malawi destroyed in May nearly 20,000 doses which had expired.